nrfconnect/sdk-nrf/doc/nrf/gs_assistant.rst

 Toolchain Manager
 *****************

-The Toolchain manager app is available for Windows and macOS.
+The Toolchain manager application is available for Windows, Linux, and macOS.
 It installs the full toolchain that you need to work with the |NCS|, including the |VSC| extension and the |NCS| source code.

 .. _tcm_setup: